rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\baby_hinton.jpg" style="width: 50%; height: auto;"> <!-- Image width is 50% of its parent -->
 </div>
 <div class="caption" style="text-align: center;">
     <b>Geoff Hinton as a baby</b> poses with an anaconda. conda activate <>, he cries.
 CONDA ACTIVATE <>, he yells.
 But, conda keeps sleeping and then hangs in the terminal.
 Conda is unable to breathe.
 Its environment has become too polluted.
 Arghhh.
-Bad anaconda.... <br>
+Bad anaconda....
 Geoff hinton has no choice but to take out a whip and beat the anaconda.
 Whipppp!!!
 It still refuses to move.
 Something needs to be done about this.
 Something urgent. <b> Maybe a nobel prize? </b> Surely, he knew 60 years ago this day would come.
 </div>

 <div class="text-center" style="margin: 0 auto; max-width: 800px;"> <!-- Set max-width as needed -->